 “In addition to head injuries and fractures, torn ligaments should be addressed quickly,” Dr. Svec said.
 “The main reason is that some torn ligaments require surgical repair or reconstruction which can lead to a long recovery, so you will want to see a doctor quickly to determine if surgery is necessary.
 Starting recovery right away will help ensure you don’t have to sit out next season because you waited too long to seek treatment.”

-For more information about UT Health Physicians team of orthopaedic specialists and physical therapists dedicated to providing complete, coordinated care and healing for student athletes and weekend warriors, visit: https://www.uthscsa.edu/patient-care/physicians/primary-care.
+For more information about UT Health Physicians team of specialists dedicated to providing complete, coordinated care and healing for student athletes and weekend warriors, click here.
+Primary care sports medicine is offered at UT Health De Zavala and UT Health Hill Country.
 To make an appointment, call 210-450-9000.